WallarooLabs/wally/book/python/building.md

 ponyc --debug --output=build --path=build --path=../../lib/ .
 ```

-Once built, the `./build/machida` binary will work with any `.py` file, so it is not necessary to repeat this step for every new application built with the Wallaroo Python API.
+Once built, the `machida` binary will work with any `.py` file, so it is not necessary to repeat this step for every new application built with the Wallaroo Python API.

 ## Running a Wallaroo Python Application

 ### A Note on How Wallaroo Handles a Python Application

 Wallaroo uses an embedded Python runtime wrapped with a C API around it that lets Wallaroo execute Python code and read Python variables.
-So when `./build/machida --wallaroo-module my_application` is run, `machida` (the binary we previously compiled), loads up the `my_application.py` module inside of its embedded Python runtime and executes its `application_setup()` function to retrieve the application topology it needs to construct in order to run the application.
+So when `machida --wallaroo-module my_application` is run, `machida` (the binary we previously compiled), loads up the `my_application.py` module inside of its embedded Python runtime and executes its `application_setup()` function to retrieve the application topology it needs to construct in order to run the application.

 Generally, in order to build a Wallaroo Python application, the following steps should be followed: